shuv13111/Activity-Recognition-Classification/README.md

 # Activity-Recognition-Classification

-# Activity Recognition using AREM Dataset with Ensemble Methods
 Overview
 This project focuses on classifying human activities using the AREM dataset.
 We employ various ensemble methods to improve the accuracy and robustness of the classification.